EU pay transparency directive: The 2026 deadline reshaping HR across Europe

 Why acting early matters

 Waiting for final national laws before starting readiness work is a risky choice.
+Several obligations, including employee information rights, pay-range disclosure and gender-neutral job evaluation criteria - apply regardless of when national legislation is finalised.
 Building the systems, cleaning the data and creating governance that will stand up to audit takes time.
 The OECD notes that pay-transparency reforms require robust data infrastructure and governance capacity.

 Typical readiness activities include: